AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 - A receiving system **SHALL** be capable of meaningfully processing all choices (since the receiver cannot anticipate which data type or profile might be populated)
 - A persisting system **SHALL** be capable of persisting all choices (since the persister cannot anticipate which data type or profile might be populated)

+A profile may slice an element that has a choice of data types or profiles to constrain the set of choices to be supported.
+For example, the profile [ADHA Core Patient](StructureDefinition-dh-patient-core-1.html) constrains the choices for `Patient.identifier` defined in [AU Base Patient](https://build.fhir.org/ig/hl7au/au-fhir-base//StructureDefinition-au-patient.html) to support Individual Healthcare Identifier (IHI), Medicare Card Number, Department of Veterans' Affairs (DVA) Number:
+- A sending system **SHALL** be capable of populating the element with a value that conforms to at least one of those three identifier choices, and **SHOULD** be capable of populating every choice for which the sending system might possess data
+- A receiving system **SHALL** be capable of meaningfully processing all supported identifier choices (since the receiver cannot anticipate which data type or profile might be populated)
+- A persisting system **SHALL** be capable of persisting all supported identifier choices (since the persister cannot anticipate which data type or profile might be populated)

-A resource may support two elements that are used to indicate a reason, e.g. `Encounter.reasonCode` and `Encounter.reasonReference`.
+*Must support between two elements that are a choice between CodeableConcept and Reference* A resource may support two elements that are used to indicate a reason, e.g. `Encounter.reasonCode` and `Encounter.reasonReference` in the profile [ADHA Core Encounter](StructureDefinition-dh-encounter-core-1.html).
 Where both elements are optional and flagged with Must Support in a profile they **SHALL** be treated as a choice of data types:
 - A sending system **SHALL** be capable of populating at least one choice, and **SHOULD** be capable of populating every choice for which the sending system might possess data
 - A receiving system **SHALL** be capable of meaningfully processing all choices (since the receiver cannot anticipate which element might be populated)
 - A persisting system **SHALL** be capable of persisting all choices (since the persister cannot anticipate which element might be populated)

+*Must support elements with a choice of terminology bindings* A profile may slice an element that has a choice of terminology bindings to constrain the set of choices to be supported.
+For example, the profile [ADHA Core Medication](StructureDefinition-dh-medication-core-1.html) constrains the optional terminology choices for `Medication.code` defined in [AU Base Medication](https://build.fhir.org/ig/hl7au/au-fhir-base//StructureDefinition-au-medication.html) to support AMT and PBS:
+- A sending system that supplies a coded value **SHALL** be capable of populating the element with a value that conforms to at least one of those two terminology choices, and **SHOULD** be capable of populating every choice for which the sending system might possess data
+  - In this profile, a coded value is optional, a sending system that does not have the capability to supply a coded value from a terminology may supply a text value
+- A receiving system **SHALL** be capable of meaningfully processing all supported terminology choices (since the receiver cannot anticipate which data type or profile might be populated)
+- A persisting system **SHALL** be capable of persisting all supported terminology choices (since the persister cannot anticipate which data type or profile might be populated)

 ## Serialisation TBD Architecture Team